-Before advancing to my own constructive work on the nature of mystical experience, I want to address a common argument for the reality of mystical experiences of either the undifferentiated or differentiated kind: the sense of the reality of the object or of that which transcends subject-object by many mystical experients.
-Newberg, though not a philosopher or theologian, addresses this issue from a so-called "neuroepistemological" perspective.
-He cites three criteria by which the brain might judge an experience as real: "the subjective vivid sense of reality," "duration through time," and "agreement intersubjectively as to what is real," but concludes that the latter two collapse into the first (2006).
-I judge that he dismisses duration and inter-subjective agreement much too quickly.
-He gainsays the former by noting that the brain structures one's sense of time, with certain brain injuries distorting one's perception of time while some mystics experience no sense of time or duration at all.
-Yet we do have more, objective scientific evidence that time in any given spatiotemporal frame of reference passes at the same rate whatever our subjective experiences.
-On the latter, while undoubtedly some more or less instant neurological criteria exist that enable us to consider some experiences and not others as candidates for "reality," inter-subjective agreement constitutes a powerful tool to judge the reality of experiences called into question.
-Thus I conclude that a subjective sense of reality does not succeed as a strong argument for the reality of their object/"non-object."
+Before advancing to my own constructive work on the nature of mystical experience, I want to address a common argument for the reality of mystical experiences of either the undifferentiated or differentiated kind: the sense of the reality of the external object-or of that which transcends subject-object-by many mystics.
+Newberg, though not a philosopher or theologian, addresses this issue from a so-called 'neuroepistemological' perspective.
+He cites three criteria by which the brain might judge an experience as real: (1) 'the subjective vivid sense of reality' (2) 'duration through time' and (3) 'agreement intersubjectively as to what is real.'
+He then concludes that the latter two collapse into the first (2006).
+I judge that he dismisses duration and intersubjective agreement much too quickly.
+He gainsays the former by noting that the brain structures one's sense of time, with certain brain injuries distorting one's perception of time, while some mystics experience no sense of time or duration at all.
+Yet we do have more objective scientific evidence that time in any given spatio-temporal frame of reference passes at the same rate whatever our subjective experiences.
+On the latter, undoubtedly some more or less instant neurological criteria exist that enable us to consider some experiences and not others as candidates for 'reality.'
+Nevertheless, intersubjective agreement constitutes a powerful tool to judge the reality of experiences called into question.
+Thus I conclude that a subjective sense of reality does not succeed as a strong argument for the metaphysical reality of their object/'non-object.'